-This lake and the surrounding area are not a well-known scenic or recreation destination in Maine.
+This lake and the surrounding area are not a scenic or recreation destination in Maine.
 While it is somewhat developed, one suspects that people come to their camps to get away and be closer to nature.
-However, nothing in this assumption suggests that the scenic expectations would be high.
-The most common activity appears to be fishing perhaps accompanied by boating, followed by paddling, hiking, and camping.
-There is some evidence that scenic quality may be less important to people engaged in fishing or motor boating as compared to those hiking or paddling (Palmer 1999).
+Nothing in this suggests that the scenic expectations would be high.
+The most common activity appears to be fishing perhaps accompanied by boating, followed by hiking, camping and canoeing.
+There is some evidence that scenic quality may be less important to people engaged in fishing or motor boating as compared to those engaged in hiking or canoeing (Palmer 1999).
 Its rating is Medium.